kusor/triton-kbmapi/docs/index.md

 ## Development status

 - Not yet implemented authentication using 9E pubkey for `DeleteToken`, `GetTokenPin`, `CreateRecoveryToken`, `UpdateToken` and `CreateToken`.
 - Not yet implemented authentication using `recovery_token` for `RecoverToken`.
 - Token history bucket must be created.
 Tokens should be moved into history once those have been _recovered_.
 - Decide if a token destroyed using `DeleteToken` should also be archived.
 - `token_serial` bucket needs to be created and end-point to access tokens serial should be provided.
 - SAPI configuration for attestation is not present and none of the associated functionalities implemented.
+- Shouldn't kbmapi client be its own node-module separated from node-sdc-clients?
+  If I'm not on a mistake, we're tryign to move towards that path.
+That could be done by placing the client into this same repo and adding a concrete package.